Fraiddd/ODBX_LIB/README.md

 [ObjectDBX](https://help.autodesk.com/view/OARX/2019/FRA/?guid=GUID-FF60A11B-1169-483C-9A65-85203B3A1440) allows you to create your own 'ObjectDBX Host Application' a standalone application that can load and manipulate drawings.
 ObjectDBX is a subset of ObjectARX and a C++ object‐oriented API for manipulating AutoCAD and its related objects, collections, properties, methods.
 This is perfect for batch processing of dwgs, especially for looking up information.
-Editing drawings is trickier because it's limited.
+Editing drawings is trickier because it's limited, using accoreconsole.exe is preferable.

     - No access to System Variables (getvar ...)